 An army made use the Secret Masters theme force can include only the following Circle models:

-- This army can also include any number of Minion solos and Minion units that will work for Circle.
+- This army can also include any number of Minion solos, Minion units, and Minion battle-engines that will work for Circle.

 - These models/units can be included even if they have the Partisan [Circle] rule.